onnx/onnx/docs/Operators-ml.md

 ### <a name="ai.onnx.ml.FeatureVectorizer"></a><a name="ai.onnx.ml.featurevectorizer">**ai.onnx.ml.FeatureVectorizer**</a>

   Concatenates input tensors into one continuous output.<br>
+      All input shapes are 2-D and are concatenated along the second dimention.
+1-D tensors are treated as [1,C].
       Inputs are copied to the output maintaining the order of the input arguments.<br>
       All inputs must be integers or floats, while the output will be all floating point values.